fortio/multicurl/README.md

         IP address file to use instead of resolving the URL, use - for stdin -X string
-        HTTP method to use, default is GET unless -d is set which defaults to POST -cert-expiry days
+        HTTP method to use, default is GET unless -d is set which defaults to POST -cacert Path
+        Path to a custom CA certificate file to use instead of system ones.
+  -cert-expiry days
         Certificate expiry error threshold in days (default 7) -d string